-Remarks: For Streams A and B, exceedances were mainly due to the heavy rainstorm.
-For Stream C, exceedances were mainly after the haul road formation.
-For F_Inland M, the exceedances were mainly due to the heavy rainstorm and continue discharge of silty water from construction site in all times.
+Remarks: For Streams A and B, exceedances were mainly due to natural variation.
+For Stream C, exceedances were mainly after the site and haul road formation.
+For F_Inland M, the exceedances were mainly due to continue discharge of silty water from construction site in all times.